Softnius/Newtoo/README.md

 # Intelligent & fast web browser engine

 Newtoo is the brand new rendering engine for web browsers.
-His idea is high perfomance, standard compilance and low memory consumption.
+Its idea is high perfomance, standard compilance and low memory consumption.
 It designed to use in web browser Magenta.

 Newtoo tries to show a page faster than to load it completely.

-## His is history starts Today
+## Its is history starts Today

 Newtoo is the new and all new web browser engine, written from scratch in C++.
 His goal is to do similar things differently and to be different.